LeonEricsson/llmjudge/README.md

 GPT-3.5: `gpt-3.5-turbo-1106`

-with temperature = 0.
+at temperature = 0.

 ### Results
-First, let's confirm that LLMs struggle to handle numeric ranges in a zero-shot setting.
+**Test 1.** Let's confirm that LLMs struggle to handle numeric ranges in a zero-shot setting.
 We prompt GPT-3.5 and GPT-4 with a numeric scoring template, ranging from score 0 to score 10.

 ![](/figures/scoring_1_10.png)